 View from the eyepiece holder of the collimated Cassegrain

 The star test was made on a spring night with average seeing on Denebola (see image below) and demonstrates that we have really good optics for a commercial OTA, and not an easy one to make.
-The test was performed (contrary to many of those seen online) very close to the focus, about 1 cm, and is therefore extremely sensitive.
+The test was performed (contrary to many of those seen online) close to the focus, about 1 cm, and is therefore extremely sensitive.
 This must be kept in mind if you do not want to overestimate errors.

 The main aberration is a slight astigmatism, detectable by the oval shape of the star which rotates at a right angle passing from one side of the focus to the other (IF stands for intrafocal, EF for extrafocal).
 Furthermore, it is not certain that it is in the glass, as it could be induced by some tension.
 I consider negligible the spherical aberration, although from a first look at the shadow of the secondary it might seem important, for several reasons: